 On his 1974 album Diamond Dogs, Bowie is now the character Halloween Jack.
 He sings ‘We Are the Dead’ another of Bowie’s references to George Orwell’s book 1984.
 It’s one of my favorite Bowie songs, but he never performed it live.

 MY STORY about Diamond Dogs: Back to the Future!

-Mick Jagger dances with the devil in the graveyard in The Rolling Stones’ creepy song ‘Dancing With Mr. D’ (and with Mrs. D)on Goat’s Head Soup.
+Mick Jagger dances with the devil in the graveyard in The Rolling Stones’ creepy song ‘Dancing With Mr. D’ (and with Mrs. D) on Goat’s Head Soup.
 I wonder if the devil appreciated Mick’s blue eyeshadow and shiny gold Ossie Clark jumpsuit!
-Mick is singing about Mr. D, but it is Mrs. D who gets him in the last dance!
+Mick is singing about Mr. D, but it is Mrs. D who gets him during the last dance!